MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/README.md

 ## Introduction

 This document describes how to connect the AVR128DB48 Curiosity Nano Evaluation Kit to a cloud application running on Microsoft's Azure IoT Central platform.
-Secure connections are made possible by using Certificate Authority signed X.509 certificate authentication between the Azure server and client (a.k.a. "device").
+Secure connections are made possible by using Certificate Authority (CA) signed X.509 certificate authentication between the Azure server and client (a.k.a. "device").
 Wireless connectivity to the cloud is made possible by connecting Microchip's RNWF02PC module to one of the AVR128DB48's standard UART ports to serve an easy-to-use, serial-to-cloud bridge using AT commands.

 ## Hardware Requirements